High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: High Dimensional Binary Choice Model

-where $\mathbf{W}_{n}$ is a $p_{n}\times p_{n}$ positive definite weighting matrix and the penalty function is defined in equation (\ref{EQ:SCAD_penalty} ).
-We impose the following technical conditions, which are essentially the same as those presented in \cite{ChengLiao2015}.
+where $\gamma>0,$ $\underline{\tilde{\eta}}_{j}$ is some initial estimator, and one candidate is from (\ref{eq:initialGMM}).
+We impose the following technical conditions, which are essentially the same as those placed in \citet{ChengLiao2015}, including restrictions on tuning parameters.